-Often making use of the country’s abundance of natural resources and remedies to achieve optimum physical and mental health, our top picks of UK-based wellness destinations will help detach you from the stresses of daily life, achieving a zen-like state of calm.
+Often making use of the country’s abundance of natural resources and remedies to achieve optimum physical and mental health, our top picks of UK spa hotels will help detach you from the stresses of daily life, achieving a zen-like state of calm.

 While the bespoke treatments promise to rejuvenate, the spa settings themselves are an experience not to be missed.
 A world away from the standard white-washed spas, the ceiling of stained-glass projects dappled, iridescent light across the ceramic tiled walls, creating a color-drenched indoor paradise.
 Outside, guests will find an inviting pool set in immaculately landscaped gardens, with views across the Surrey countryside.